stefanljusic10/BIT-final/README.md

 # Report Manager

+## How to Run the Project

+It is deployed via Heroku: https://job-seeker.herokuapp.com/

 ## Project Description

 Report Manager is a React SPA designed for HR agencies that want to track the job application status of the candidates from their database.